wp-plugins/acurax-social-media-widget/readme.txt

 = Can i add my own icons for the social media profiles? =

-Sorry, Its not supported in this version, but we will be releasing a premium version which support a lot more easy options with in few weeks, we are on its development.
+Sorry, Its not supported in this version, but available on our premium version

 = After Upgrading Plugin, Icons are not showing. why? =